-The Club schedules an Operations Manager (OM) to govern the operation each scheduled flying day.
+The Club schedules an Operations Manager (OM) to govern the operation for each scheduled flying day.
 Their primary duty is to conduct the operation safely and efficiently.
 The OM has final authority on the field.

-Primarily, the OM is responsible for the Safe Operation of the field, and to assign tasks to make sure that the safety is maintained.
+Emphasis: Primarily, the OM is responsible for the Safe Operation on the field, in cooperation with all members on the field, and to assign tasks to make sure that the safety is maintained.
 A member must do tasks assigned by the Operations Manager.

-- 1) Tactfully manage the available members, launch and retrieval operations to maintain efficient operations.
+1) Tactfully manage the available members, launch and retrieval operations to maintain efficient operations.
 Secure and assign as necessary: an FLSC sailplane wing runner and a tow plane signal person to each launch.
-Retrievals might, for instance, be assigned to the next pilot waiting to fly the sailplane since she or he has a vested interest in efficiency - 2) Suspend operations (in consultation with the tow pilot) when unsafe conditions exist.
+Retrievals might, for instance, be assigned to the next pilot waiting to fly the sailplane since they have a personal stake in efficiency.

+2) Suspend operations (in consultation with the tow pilot) when unsafe conditions exist.
 (Usually this involves high and/or gusting winds, limited visibility or ceiling, or impending storms).
-When operations are suspended, all aircraft are to be returned to their proper storage places. - 3) Deal with any unsafe condition or incident or delegate it to an instructor on the field and/or to bring it to the attention of the FLSC Safety Officer. - 4) Discourage other members from tactless criticism of persons who make mistakes, and deal with it constructively.
+When operations are suspended, all aircraft are to be returned to their proper storage places.

+3) Deal with any unsafe condition or incident or delegate it to an instructor on the field and/or to bring it to the attention of the FLSC Safety Officer.

+4) Discourage other members from tactless criticism of people who make mistakes, and deal with it constructively.
 Professional or pseudo professional embarrassment teaches nothing and drives members away.